During the current pandemic, people will continue to need help with health problems that aren’t to do with coronavirus.

 All Abacus sexual health drop in clinics have been cancelled, but a telephone service is in place, and supplies can be posted out to you.

-Visit the Mersey Care website for sources of mental health support for adults
+For further help, visit the Mersey Care website for further sources of mental health support for adults

-For sources of mental health support for children and young people visit the Liverpool CAMHS Partnership website
+For support for mental health support for children and young people visit the Liverpool CAMHS Partnership website

 For urgent medical help and advice, you can call NHS 111 or visit 111.nhs.uk at any time.